pagespeed-pro/async-iife/README.md

 IIFE ([Immediately-invoked Function Expressions](https://medium.com/@vvkchandra/essential-javascript-mastering-immediately-invoked-function-expressions-67791338ddc6)) is a coding pattern for loading a script.
 An IIFE can be used in the browser safely.

-The IIFE generator makes it easy to generate an IIFE with a selection of $async modules and with optimal compression.
+The IIFE generator makes it easy to generate an IIFE with a selection of $async modules.
 The IIFE generator provides compression via Google Closure Compiler (GCC) with _Advanced mode_ for the best performance in all browsers.

 The IIFE generator can be executed as a CLI program from the command-line, as a Node.js module and as a browser script (see [https://style.tools/iife/](https://style.tools/iife/)).